About the PhD programme

 • A supervised scientific research project

-• Courses corresponding to six months studies (totaling 30 ECTS points)
+• Courses corresponding to six months studies (totalling 30 ECTS points)

 • Teaching and knowledge dissemination